davidesciotti/Spaceborne/docs/source/IO.rst

 -- SVA, SN, MIX --, plus the non-Gaussian terms SSC and cNG) and statistics (C_ells, 2PCF).
 The path to the output folder can be specified in the configuration file; the file format is ``.npz``, for maximum storage efficiency.
-These files can be loaded arrays with
+These files can be loaded as arrays with

 .. code-block:: python